 Through the fall of 2006, 3rd SFG (A) continued to execute Operation VALLEY FORGE throughout Afghanistan.
-While the transition of authority between ISAF and CFC-A have brought changes to coordinating responsibilities, SOF forces have adapted to these nuances and are working not only with the Afghan military, but with other coalition partners to buttress GOA legitimacy.
+While the transition of authority between ISAF and CFC-A brought changes to coordinating responsibilities, SOF forces adapted to these nuances and worked not only with the Afghan military, but with other coalition partners to buttress GOA legitimacy.